telerik/xaml-docs/controls/radpivotgrid/features/localdatasourceprovider/persistence.md

 ## Persist custom types

-If you have implemented your own custom types, for example CustomGroupDescription, and you want to serialize your data, you have to do the following:
+If you have implemented your own custom types, for example CustomGroupDescription, and you want to persist your data, you have to do the following:

 * Set the DataContract attribute on each of your custom classes.